PamPayne/argentina-ba-province/argentina-buenos-aires-province-quickfire-brd-v1-1.md

 | 1.0 | 16 July 2019 | Ashley Dhunraj | Initial Version |
 | 1.1 | 23 July 2019 | Ashley Dhunraj | Updated Autoplay 1.8.2 as per Michele’s review comment. |

+Argentina (Buenos Aires Province) QuickFire Solution
+Version 1.1 Page 4 of 8 2019/07/23

 ## Introduction

 This document provides the business requirements for Argentina (Buenos Aires Province) where we are looking to have games introduced into the regulated marked space.
 The requirements are based on the regulations specified by the regulatory body of Argentina.

 This document will also highlight the adoption of the gaming components that will be customized to suit the , Argentinian (Buenos Aires Province) regulated market.

-As a reference, Argentinian (Buenos Aires Province) legislation documents can be found at the following location: Argentina – Buenos Aires Province Legislation
+As a reference, Argentinian (Buenos Aires Province) legislation documents can be found at the following location:
+Argentina – Buenos Aires Province Legislation

 ## Scope